 My bachelors degree was in History and English at York, followed by an MA in Renaissance and Early Modern Studies.
 I had became interested in disease and plague, and when I wrote an essay on cleaning and the plague, a tutor encouraged me to look further into thinking about the environment and people.
 Trying to write about early modern water supplies led me to deciding there might be something in a PhD about water, which led me here.

-I spend a lot of my time sewing, and sewing.
+I spend a lot of my time sewing, sewing, and sewing.
 And doing more sewing.
 My mum taught me to sew when I was a child, and then I taught myself dressmaking skills as an adult.
 I used to work as a costumed guide in museums, and made my own costumes, including two 16th century kirtles.
 Because I was always sewing something, I gained a bit of a reputation at work for always having a sewing kit with me, so people started bringing me costumes to mend (I’ve patched the crotch of a worrying number of Vikings’ trousers.)
 Modern clothing has proven a little more challenging, although I probably didn’t make it easy for myself by starting with my wedding dress.

 My mum thinks I could be the next Lucy Worsley.
 I think I could be the next admittance to A&E, trying to explain how on earth I did that while sewing.